fwupd/fwupd/README.md

 ### Where do I submit the `.cab` files?

+The easiest way to upload new firmware is to use the [Linux Vendor Firmware Service](https://beta-lvfs.rhcloud.com/) which will validate your firmware, generate the metadata and mirror them automatically.

-The end goal is for vendors to produce and upload the AppStream metadata themselves using the `appstream-builder` command line tool, for example:
+Vendors can also produce and upload the AppStream metadata themselves using the `appstream-builder` command line tool, for example:

 ```sh
 appstream-builder                \